-“Audit trail” is a term that can have slightly different definitions depending on the industry being discussed.
+“Audit trail” is a term that can have slightly different definitions depending on the industry and companies being discussed.

 However, in most cases, audit trails match up with the definition provided by the Fundamentals of Law for Health Informatics and Information Management.
 According to this health industry document, an audit trail is “a record that shows who has accessed a computer system, when [the computer system] was accessed, and what operations were performed.”

 Said another way, audit trails are essentially archives that keep track of how people in your organization are using your shared computer system.

 All audit trails include three pieces of information: a login ID, a summary of system actions, and a time stamp.

 Please note that, for our purposes, we will be discussing audit trails in how they are related to document management software.
 As a result, these three pieces of information would usually apply to document access, modification, or deletion.

 If your business utilizes DMS to facilitate sharing, collaboration, or storage of various files and documents, then an audit trail would be an invaluable aid to the security of the system.

 With a complete audit trail in place, companies would be able to keep an eye on and follow who in the organization was accessing different files and what they were doing with them.

 An audit trail, in other words, is a complete chronological record of everything that happens in your organization’s DMS.
 It shows a detailed transaction history.